Meet the Japoodah Family

 Mealtime went from dread to easy-peasy!
 Japoodah ate pasta, rice, crumbly cakes and muffins and his mum did not freak out about the mess.
 She no longer cared about him exploring and learning about the texture of his food with his fingers.
 She was not only more relaxed about it, she actually enjoyed watching him.

 But, toddlers are never easy.
 Along came winter and the jumpers.
 Her clever little boy soon discovered that the sleeves of his jumper were a great place to wipe his grotty little face as he was eating.
 Back to the drawing board and the sewing machine!
 Soon his mum figured out how to make attachable sleeves.
 She had finally solved the messy mealtime problem and they all lived happily ever after!

-As parents of eight children we have found over the years that there are baby items you get that just sit in the cupboard, and there are items that you use all the time.
-The Japoodah bibs were one of the items we used every day, several times a day, with our last two children.
+As parents of eight children we've bought a lot of baby and toddler items over the years.
+We've had some that ended up sitting in the cupboard because they didn't work or were too tricky to use.
+And, we've had others that we have used all the time.
+The Japoodah weaning bibs were one of the items we used every day, several times a day, with our last two children.
 Now, we hope they can be as useful to other parents as they were for us.